-If you already have a citation to an article, use "Look up a specifc article" on the Armacost Library's Article Databases & Online Resources webpage to see if we have the article online, in print, or in microform.
+If you already have a citation to an article, use "Find a specific item" on the Armacost Library's home to see if we have the article online, in print, or in microform.
+You can also access the "Find a specific item" form from this link.

 In many cases the full text of the article will be directly available.
 If not, the full-text of an article or a book can be obtained through interlibrary loan.